dune94/fitcycle/README.md

 ### Installs

-Docker Desktop was installed.
+Docker Desktop was installed locally.

+### Google Cloud Account

+A Google Cloud account is required with "Maps JavaScript API" enabled.
+The API Key for this API will be required to set in the Frontend environment variables (see below).

 ### Fitbit Developer Account

 Setup a new Fitbit developer account (dev.fitbit.com => register an app).

-Upon creating a new kdeveloper account and manage an application entry, a new OAuth 2.0 Client ID will be generated.
+Upon creating a new developer account and manage an application entry, a new OAuth 2.0 Client ID will be generated.
+This Client ID is required in the environment variables configuration, please see below.

 The standard redirect URL for local development is:

 http://127.0.0.1:4200/